adjtomo/pyatoa/pyatoa/docs/config.rst

 Config keyword arguments can be passed directly to the ``Pyatoa.Config`` class.

 For specific arguments of the Pyflex and Pyadjoint Config parameters, see their respective documentation pages.
-For available choices of ``pyflex_preset`` and ``adj_src_type``, see the following API.
+For available choices of pyflex_preset, see the following :doc:`module code </_modules/pyatoa/plugins/pyflex_presets.html>`

 .. code:: ipython3